 Bursaries, scholarships, grants: they're all free gifts of money.
-If you receive a bursary from the University or the government, you won't be asked to repay it (unlike your student loan).
 Cambridge has an extensive bursary system, which gives money based on your household income.
 Colleges and some departments may offer grants for things like travel, sport and music or to reward exceptional academic achievement.

 A College is a mini hall of residence or campus.
-There are 31 Cambridge Colleges in total, 26 of which admit standard-age undergraduates.
+There are 31 Cambridge Colleges in total.

 Extenuating Circumstances form